Home Care Library

 Washing Machine Inspection

 Your washing machine works hard for you.
 It shakes, it spins, and it sometimes operates using very hot water.
 So it's not surprising that connections for your water hoses can become loose and begin to leak, and the hoses themselves can become damaged and worn out and burst.
 And when your washer’s connections or hoses begin to leak, you can find yourself faced with flooding in your home.
-And if your washing machine is located on the second floor, this flooding can cause thousands of dollars in damage to your home.
-So during the month of February we suggest you take a minute to inspect the hoses and connections around your washing machine (helpful accessory: washing machine hoses).
+Plus if your washing machine is located on the second floor, this flooding can cause thousands of dollars in damage to your home.
+So during the month of February, we suggest you take a minute to inspect the hoses and connections around your washing machine (helpful accessory: washing machine hoses).

 Garbage Disposal Care